btoll/stymie-fs/README.md

     add | Adds a new file or directory cat | Dumps a file to stdout edit | Edits a file
-    export | Exports a file
-    get | Retrieves a file
+    export | Exports a file or directory get | Retrieves a file
-    getKeys | Dumps all keyst to stdout has | Checks if the file exists import | Imports a file
+    getKeys | Dumps all keys to stdout has | Checks if the file exists import | Imports a file
     list | List all files